defi-wonderland/specs/specs/interop/optimism-portal-interop.md

 - The function MUST call `lockETH` with `msg.value` on the `SharedLockbox` if:
   - The token is `ETHER`.
   - `msg.value` is greater than zero.
+  - `OptimismPortal` address is authorized to interact with the `SharedLockbox`.

 ```mermaid
 sequenceDiagram